wawr2k/macrorec/README.md

 ## Credits

 - Original skill system by Choaga
-- Compatible with Mouse Jitter mod by wawr2k
+- Compatible with Mouse Jitter
 - Built for ok-dna by BnanZ0

 ## Support